luirabideau/luirabideau.github.io/projects/alienTaxi.md

 }
 ```

-The <i>most important thing</i> I learned from this project is that good communication and teamwork goes further than one person with all the skills.
+The <b>most important thing</b> I learned from this project is that good communication and teamwork goes further than one person with all the skills.
 Most of the problems we ran into weren’t easily solved and required us to talk it out, weighing our solutions against time and effort.

 We received top grades for the project, uniquely standing out for Alien Taxi’s fun design and engaging gameplay.